csulbying/web-app-dev/02-web-introduction/web-introduction.md

 In you project foler that has html, css and JavaScript file, type `live-server` and it serves files from that directory.

 You should use IDE (Integrated Development Environment) to mange and edit your code respository.
 VS code is strongly recommended because of its rich features.
 The desired features including syntax highlights, auto format, file organization, esay navigation, and much more.
+The VS code also has a `Live Server` extension that can be installed to work as the standalone `live-server`.

 A helpful feature is `files.autoSave`.
 Click the setting icon and search `files.autoSave`.
 Double click the line and set its value to `"onFocusChange"`.
 This makes the VS code automatically saves files when the editor windows loses focus.